INSIDE THE IRAQI NUCLEAR PROGRAM

 It was the first of several clashes between Khadduri and Saddam’s political-military -intelligence network, which would eventually make Khadduri’s escape from Iraq in 1998 difficult and dangerous.

-Basil al-Saati along with a few loyal party members escorted Khadduri, his wife, and their three-month old daughter Yamama to the airport, following at close range in order to prevent any defection.
+Basil al-Saati along with a few loyal party members escorted Khadduri, his wife, and their three-month old daughter Y to the airport, following at close range in order to prevent any defection.

 Khadduri returned to the Nuclear Research Center in January 1981, ensconced himself in a small archive room of the library along with an Arabic coffee machine, Havana cigars and Samuel Glasston’s book "The Effects of Nuclear Weapons."